 Social life suffering You will hear your family and friends complain that you never have time for them.
 Often resorting to terms like ‘badey log' and 'kya? gaayab? forgotten kya?’ and the very worst 'appointment lena padega'

-Fashion and self-care You were queen fashion bee one moment, you start a company and suddenly you have been wearing only 4 things from your wardrobe.
+You were queen fashion bee one moment, you start a company and suddenly you have been wearing only 4 things from your wardrobe.
 And rather than looking like the Founder you look like someone found you on the streets.

 The Truth: the greatest challenge